nbschultz97/csi-presence-node/README.md

   channel 1, 20 MHz, enables Dat mode, applies an RSSI offset, and uses a steadier 2.5 s window.
 Direction threshold (`rssi_delta`) is raised for stability.
+- Start capture in Dat mode (press “Start”) and wait until the log shows “JSON log active: data/csi_raw.log”.
+Keep it running throughout baseline and calibration.
-- Capture a baseline in an empty room if feasible:
+- Capture a baseline in an empty room:
-  - Run: `python -m csi_node.baseline --duration 60` (from the repo)
+  - GUI: Tools → “Capture Baseline (60s)”.
+Keep the room still while it runs.
-  - This improves presence stability and reduces idle false positives.
+  - Why: improves presence stability and reduces idle false positives by subtracting the empty‑room CSI.
 - Calibrate distance in the same environment:
   - In the GUI: Tools → “Calibrate Distance…”, supply two short logs at known distances (e.g., 1.0 m and 3.0 m).
 The GUI writes `tx_power_dbm` and